MathewHDYT/OneShare/_docs/notes/cybersecurity/yara.md

 **OPERATOR** | **CONDITION** |
 ------------ | ------------- |
 `and` | All statements are true |
-`or` | Any one statement is true |
+`or` | Anyone statement is true |
 `not` | The statement is false |

 ### Metadata:

 This section is optional.
-It starts witht the `meta` keyword.
+It starts with the `meta` keyword.
-It can be used to add additonal information about the rule to help the analyst in their analysis.
+It can be used to add additional information about the rule to help the analyst in their analysis.
-Generally it contains arbitrarily defined indentifiers, and their values, which are universally understood.
+Generally it contains arbitrarily defined identifiers, and their values, which are universally understood.

 **Example**: `author`,` description`, and `created`